supposedly/nutshell/README.md

 ```

 ### Custom symmetry types
-The implementation of the above-mentioned symmetry-switching allows, conveniently, for non-Golly-supported symmetries to be defined and then simply expanded by Nutshell into
+The implementation of the above-mentioned symmetry-switching allows, conveniently, for nonstandard symmetries to be defined and
-one of Golly's symmetry types.
-Provided by Nutshell is a small "standard library" of sorts that comes with the following:
+then simply expanded by Nutshell into one of Golly's symmetry types.
+Provided by Nutshell is a small "standard library" of sorts
+that comes with the following:

 - `symmetries: nutshell.AlternatingPermute`: Permutational symmetry, like `symmetries: permute`, but only between every *second* cell in
   a napkin.
 Under the Moore neighborhood, this means that cellstates are permuted between orthogonal neighbors and, separately, between
-  diagonal neighbors; under vonNeumann, that cellstates are permuted between opposing pairs of neighbors; and, though *possible* to apply
+  diagonal neighbors; under vonNeumann, that cellstates are permuted between opposing pairs of neighbors; and, under hexagonal, between [N, SE, W] and [E, S, NW].
-  under hexagonal symmetry (where permutation would occur between (N, SE, W) and (E, S, NW)), it would be meaningless so only the
-  former two are supported.
-  This symmetry type supports the tilde-based shorthand, but it only spreads cellstates out within their permute space (e.g.
+  This symmetry type supports the tilde-based shorthand, but it only spreads terms out within their permute space (as in,
   `0, 1, 2; 0` results in the Moore transition `0, 1, 2, 1, 2, 1, 2, 1, 2; 0` because the 1 and 2 are distributed into alternating slots).
 - `symmetries: nutshell.Rotate2`: Identical to Golly's hexagonal `rotate2`, but allows Moore and vonNeumann as well.
 - `symmetries: nutshell.ReflectVertical`: Vertical reflection.